usnistgov/TEChallenge/join/index.md

 ##Click Here >> __<a href="mailto:TEChallenge-info@nist.gov ?subject=TEChallenge--Sign us up! &body=Hi,%0A%0AOur organization would like to register for the TE Challenge.
 Here is the basic information. %0A%0AThanks,%0AYour name%0AYour phone%0AYour organization%0AYour idea/capability" >We want to be part of the Challenge!</a>__ <<

-____
-Note: joining the TE Challenge is an organization/team thing.
-We do not assume which individuals will come to the Sept.
-10 Kickoff event or any later meeting.
-[Please go here for the Kickoff Event page](http://www.nist.gov/smartgrid/te_challenge_wkshop.cfm) and see the registration link on the right side.
-This page also provides hotel information.
-Please let us know if you are coming to the Kickoff!